||| Get Your Black and White Baby Lion Pictures |||

-Many wildlife photographers know how challenging baby lion photography can be, especially when the mother is around.
+It is challenging to photography a baby lion, especially when the mother is around.
 It was early morning in western India when I set out to take lion photos.
-We were in a truck looking for them and I was very excited.
 One of the locals mentioned he had seen two lionesses with six cubs the day before.
-I didn’t come to India to take these images, but after listening to the news from the locals, I could not wait to see them with my own eyes.
 When my tracker stopped the truck, I grabbed my camera in anticipation to take images.
 When I saw the lioness, I got off the truck and walked towards her.
 She was alone, but I knew the cubs and the other lioness were nearby.
-I followed her and soon she led me to all of them.

 Lions are the second-largest member of the feline family today.
-These powerful cats in our cute lion images and pictures of baby lion cubs are celebrated for being the rulers of their savanna habitat.
-However, even the most powerful of these animals started life as cute babies who were at the complete mercy of the world around it.
-The world is rarely forgiving, especially when you’re small, unassuming, and defenseless.
-Even so, baby lions are raised diligently by their lone mothers.
+However, even the most powerful of these animals started life as cute babies who were at the complete mercy of the world around them.
+The world is rarely forgiving, especially when you’re small, unassuming, and defenceless.